maziac/DeZog/README.md

 In Visual Studio Code simply install "DeZog" (maziac.dezog) from the Marketplace.

-There are 3 other extensions that are not required to work with DeZog but may help:
+There are a few other extensions that are not required to work with DeZog but may help:
 - [ASM Code Lens](https://github.com/maziac/asm-code-lens):
 	- Z80 assembler syntax highlighting
 	- completions, references, jump to label, renaming